Shipping Perishable

 2. Package them well

-• Selecting durable, watertight packaging, with insulation.
+• Select durable, watertight packaging with insulation.

 • Seal and secure containers with strapping tape, or a similar material.